Caesar’s Restaurant – Tijuana Mexico

-Did you know that the Caesar salad came from Mexico?
+Did you know that the authentic Caesar salad came from Mexico?
 Yes, this popular salad got off to a great start in Baja California during prohibition, when many US citizens were crossing the border into Mexico to enjoy legal drinking, gambling and other types of fun.

 There is a bit of a controversy over who originally created the salad, but Caesar Cardini, his family and restaurant staff were involved and have helped bring about it’s immense popularity.
 Today, this fresh salad can still be enjoyed at Caesar’s Restaurant in Tijuana.